 This is possibly the most important part of writing product descriptions that convert: speaking clearly and directly to your specific audience.
 We’ve explored buyer personas on FounderU before, and if you haven’t already, you’ll definitely want to check out Sahar’s series on How to Look at Your Brand Voice in a New Light.

 In a nutshell, buyer personas are imagined groups of consumers that respond to particular forms of messaging.
 While you can quantitatively measure shifts in engagement while you try out different brand voices, the process of figuring out exactly what your customers will respond to will involve A/B testing, trial-and-error, and research.
 Explore the websites of other companies in your niche and get a sense of how they approach similar situations.
+Read some famous quotes and see how they get a lot of information across in a small space.
 Consider what makes your store unique, and how this segments your customers from consumers in general.
 Are your products organic?
 Community focused?
 Aimed at a specific age range?
 Questions like these will help you fine tune your copy for the exact audience you need to reach.

 Experiment with writing the same basic description using a range of tones.
 Which fits best with the general marketing of your store?
 Which feels most natural for you to work in?
 Show your works-in-progress to a handful of people who fall into your target audience and get their reactions.